jgarzik/playground21/turk/README.md

 How it works:

 1. Supervisor submits an image, and a list of questions about an image.
-A minimum number of works, and a bitcoin reward, is specified.
+A minimum number of workers, and a bitcoin reward, is specified.

 2. Workers download the image, answer the question(s), submit results.